En-Be/We-Touch/APPROACH.md

 - Made pointer turn off at the end of played gestures
 - Turned the pointer off when the touch ends

+## Session 021

+**Thu Nov 14 14:42:02 - Thu Nov 14 15:10:21**

+**To do**
+- Change frame count to only include moving frames
+    - Move the frame count logic to the gesture controller

+**Done**
+- Refamiliarised myself with the scripts
+- Moved the logic to the gesture taget, not pointer

 ---

 ## Tasks

 - Make editor view closer to device scaling
-- Change frame count to only include moving frames